wawrzynek-eq/arch-kata/readme.md

 The AI-Assisted Grading is designed to automate and enhance the grading process by leveraging multiple AI models.
 This system reduces expert workload.

-- Candidate answers are fed into the AI Prompt Generator.
+- Candidate answers are fed into the AI Prompter.
-- Prompt Generator formulates queries and requests grading suggestions from multiple AI Models, each with multiple different prompts.
+- AI Prompter formulates queries and requests grading suggestions from multiple AI Models, each with multiple different prompts.
 Responses are evaluated independently.
 - Results are aggregated to generate a final grading suggestion
 - Expert reviews and adjusts AI generated grades if necessary
+- Suggestions aggregator is responsible for aggregating stored grades

 #### Grading Process